 3 Protocol Details

-In the following sections, the schema definition might be less restrictive than the processing rules imposed by the protocol.
+In the following sections, the schema definition might differ from the processing rules imposed by the protocol.
 The WSDL in this specification matches the WSDL that shipped with the product and provides a base description of the schema.
-The text that introduces the WSDL specifies additional restrictions that reflect actual Microsoft product behavior.
+The text that introduces the WSDL might specify differences that reflect actual Microsoft product behavior.
 For example, the schema definition might allow for an element to be empty, null, or not present but the behavior of the protocol as specified restricts the same elements to being non-empty, not null, and present.

 The client side of this protocol simply passes calls through, and no additional timers or other state is required.
 Calls made by the higher-layer protocol or application are passed directly to the transport, and the results returned by the transport are passed directly back to the higher-layer protocol or application.